OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:100

 > I understand more than those who are old,
-> Because I have complied with Your precepts.
+> Because I have observed Your precepts.

 ## Psalm 119:101